Where the New York Jets need a tune-up going forward

 Quarterback Joe Flacco needs to be better on third down; regardless of whether he’s pressured or not.
 Flacco performed poorly on third down both when he was pressured and when he was kept clean.

-When pressured, Flacco ranked fifth-worst among all QBs with -1.44 passing EPA per dropback (Estimated Points Added).
+When pressured, Flacco ranked fifth-worst among all QBs with -1.44 passing EPA per dropback (Expected Points Added).
 When kept clean, Flacco still ranked 11th-worst with -0.28 passing EPA per dropback.

 Sure, Flacco’s clean-pocket production ranked a little bit better than his under-pressure output, but it is not ideal to be producing a negative EPA in favorable situations.
 In Week 1, the NFL average for passing EPA per dropback on third down was +0.30.
 Flacco was the mirror image of that.